Wrongful Death Attorneys

 WHO CAN FILE A WRONGFUL DEATH CLAIM?

 In all states, spouses, children, and parents can file wrongful death claims and recover compensation.
-Beyond immediate family members, states vary with who can file a wrongful death lawsuit.
+Beyond immediate family members, different states vary with who can file a wrongful death lawsuit.
 Other parties that could file a lawsuit may include: